jbutcher21/aiclass/docs/senzing_entity_spec.md

 # Examples of Senzing JSON

-In prior versions we recommended a flat JSON structure with a separate sublist for each feature that had multiple values.
+In prior versions we recommended a flat JSON structure with a separate sub-list for each feature that had multiple values.
 While we still support that, we now recommend the following JSON structure that has just one list for all features.
 It is much cleaner, and if you standardize on it, you can write a single parser to extract values for downstream processes if needed.

 ## Recommended JSON Structure